All Episodes

 So, my friends, what we have here is a case of the Democrats and the press once again assuming a reality to be true that isn't.

-For example, the elections yesterday are not harbingers of what's going to happen in uh 2006, and this is a historical trend.
+For example, the elections yesterday are not harbingers of what's going to happen in 2006, and this is a historical trend.

 In New Jersey, does anybody really ever expect a Republican to be the governor of that state?

-It's not it's I mean, this is this is New Jersey.
+I mean, this is New Jersey.

-And in Virginia, you had a governor that was a uh Democrat, and he's going on to other things.
+And in Virginia, you had a governor that was a Democrat, and he's going on to other things.

-The uh lieutenant governor moves out.
+The lieutenant governor moves it.

 You go down the ticket, the Republicans did well in Virginia.

-Uh it just the the governor uh the held his seat.
+The governor held his seat.

-The the well, the the party held the seat.
+Well, the party held the seat.

 But that's also traditional in Virginia.

-They always, it seems to not always, but very frequently, more often than not, the party in the White House never holds the governor's seat in Virginia.
+They always, it seems to, not always, but very frequently, more often than not, the party in the White House never holds the governor's seat in Virginia.

 It's one of these odd things.

-There's no real news here, other than the status quo was maintained.
+There's no real news here other than the status quo was maintained, but the status quo is maintained.

 That's what I am telling you.